muratk5n/thirdwave/en/README.md

 ---

 TR [solar map](../tr/2022/01/solar-map.md).
 CSP info included.
+CSP -> green H2.
 Surely the EU would be a willing customer.

 ---